keithliam/spam-or-ham/README.md

 # Bag Of Words
-A Naïve Bayesian Spam-Filtering AI that learns through continued usage.
+A naïve Bayesian Spam-Filtering AI.

 ## How to run